VinnyShipley/JobSearchApp/README.md

-# SIIV is an app to aid in the process of applying to jobs
+# SIIV

+**Author:** Vinny Shipley

+**Version:** 1.0.0

+## Overview

+SIIV is an app built with the intention to make job hunting an easier and more streamlined process.
+It does this through the use of multiple job website account integration, accurate job experience filtering, and integrated job application tracking.

+## Architecture

+TBD

+## Change Log

+01-05-2023 Project start

+## Collaborators:

-## Created by Vinny Shipley
+Vinny Shipley